arielm/Unicode/README.md

 **Topics of interest**

-1. Shaping
+1. Glyph shaping
-2. BIDI reordering
+2. Font fallback
-3. Line-breaking
+3. Layout caching
-4. Font-substitution
+4. Script itemization
-5. Layout caching
+5. BIDI reordering
+6. Line breaking
-6. OpenGL rendering
+7. OpenGL rendering

 [Freetype](http://www.freetype.org) should be used behind the scenes.
 In addition, existing quality open-source fonts should be evaluated, starting with [those bundled with the Android platform](fonts).